cloudflare/cloudflare-docs/content/learning-paths/replace-vpn/get-started/overview.md

 This guide will highlight best practices to follow and other decisions to consider when planning your deployment.
 Additionally, each module will include links to the key resources and how-to pages needed to get your deployment up and running.

 {{<Aside type="note">}}
 This learning path focuses on client-based remote access to internal services.
-If you are looking for clientless or Zero Trust Web Access functionality, refer to our [Zero Trust Web Applications (ZTWA) learning path](/learning-paths/zero-trust-web-access/).
+If you are looking for clientless or Zero Trust Web Access functionality, refer to our [Deploy Zero Trust Web Access](/learning-paths/zero-trust-web-access/) learning path.
 {{</Aside>}}